github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 The columns **package**, **type**, **subtypes**, **name**, and **signature** are used to select the element(s) that the model applies to.

-The section Access paths describes in more detail, how access paths are composed.
+The Access Paths section describes how access paths are composed.
-This is the most complicated part of the extension points and the **mini DSL** for access paths is shared accross the extension points.
+This is the most complicated part of the extension points and the **mini DSL** for access paths is shared across all extension points.

 sourceModel(package, type, subtypes, name, signature, ext, output, kind, provenance)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~